A Decentralized Federated Learning Framework via Committee Mechanism with Convergence Guarantee: Related Work

 \section{Related Work}

 Konečný \etal \cite{konecny2015federated} introduce a new distributed optimization setting in machine learning in 2015.
 Based on this setting the concept of FL is proposed\cite{konecny2017federated}, which aims to train an efficient centralized model in a scenario where the training data is distributed across a large number of clients.
 However, these frameworks suffer from heterogeneous clients, failing to achieve satisfactory performance on the Non-IID dataset.
 To further handle such issues, several works extend FL to Non-IID dataset.
 Li \etal \cite{li2020convergence} presents the theoretical guarantees under Non-IID settings and analyzes the convergence of FedAvg.
 Li \etal \cite{li2020federated} propose a framework \textit{FedProx} with convergence guarantees to tackle heterogeneity on the Non-IID dataset.
 Yue \etal \cite{zhao2018federated} proposed a strategy to mitigate the negative impact of Non-IID data by share a small subset of data between all the clients.
-Briggs \etal \cite{9207469} improve the performance of FL on the Non-IID dataset by introducing a hierarchical clustering step to separate clusters of clients.
-Different from the aforementioned works, the proposed framework provides a new perspective to enhance the performance on the Non-IID setting.
+Briggs \etal \cite{9207469} improve the pe{}rformance of FL on the Non-IID dataset by introducing a hierarchical clustering step to separate clusters of clients. {For the study on data heterogeneity, Haddadpour \etal \cite{DBLP:journals/corr/abs-1910-14425} generalize the local stochastic and full gradient descent with a new scheme, periodic averaging, to solve nonconvex optimization problems in FL.
+Dinh \etal \cite{DBLP:journals/ton/DinhTNHBZG21} proposed FEDL, a FL algorithm which can handle heterogeneous user data without any assumptions except strongly convex and smooth loss functions.
+Liu \etal \cite{DBLP:journals/tpds/LiuCCZ20} proposed momentum federated learning (MFL) to accelerate the convergence, and they establish global convergence properties of MFL and originate an upper bound on the convergence rate.} Different from the aforementioned works, the proposed framework provides a new perspective to enhance the performance on the Non-IID setting.

 The attractiveness of Federated learning relies on the trainable centralized model on user equipment without uploading user data.
 However, such a framework is vulnerable to Byzantine attackers due to the lack of identity authentication for local gradients.
 Lots of works have designed a series of Byzantine-tolerant algorithms to further ensure the robustness of the training process.
 For example, Blanchard \etal \cite{Blanchard2017Byzantine} proposed \textit{Krum}, which aims to select the global model update based on the Euclidean distance between the local models.
 Yin \etal \cite{pmlr-v80-yin18a} proposed \textit{Median} and \textit{Trimmed Mean}, which are designed to remove extreme local gradients to ensure the robustness of the algorithm.
 The Median method constructs a global gradient, where each element is the median of the elements in the local gradients with the same coordinate, while the Trimmed Mean method removes the maximum and minimum fraction of elements in the local gradients, and then performs a weighted average on the remaining local gradients to construct the global gradient.
 Muñoz-González \etal \cite{munozgonzalez2019byzantinerobust} propose a Hidden Markov Model to learn the quality of local gradients and design a robust aggregation rule, which discards the bad local gradients in the aggregation procedure.
 The aforementioned algorithms are all trying to ensure the robustness of FL by designing a more appropriate aggregation mechanism.
 However, these works can not provide effective defense in the presence of malicious servers.